-- Participate in the screening process and with the assistance of community volunteers and BNC, accomplish the screening checklist; and prepare the applicable E&S plan/s. - Implement the measures and guidelines in the E&S plan/s. - Monitor the implementation of E&S plans. - Identify baseline information on the potential project beneficiaries- profiling of children affected by stunting, need for WASH and agriculture interventions. - Facilitate community consultation sessions and actively participate in the BNCs/Barangay Health Committees to ensure that health and nutrition concerns are discussed and included in the local planning of the barangay. - Community Nutrition Sub-Project Management Committees (CNSPMCs) CNSPMCs 154. shall be composed of parent leaders and community volunteers who will lead and manage delivery of nutrition-sensitive sub-projects work together to ensure complementation of nutrition interventions and in mobilization for community participation and benefit the targets of the project.
-Their key roles shall include the following: - o Participate in the formulation of barangay nutrition action plans (BNAP) and integrate their identified nutrition-sensitive activities. - o Assist the BNCs in the administration of direct services for children. - Mobilize the parents of child beneficiaries and other community members to participate in the identification of appropriate nutrition-sensitive community projects that will support and sustain the impacts of direct services for children. - o Facilitate the development, delivery, and monitoring of nutrition-sensitive community projects focusing on food supply and livelihood, WASH, and - o Facilitate community consultation sessions and actively participate in the BNCs/Barangay Health Committees (BHC) to ensure that health and nutrition concerns are discussed and included in the local planning of the - Participate in the screening process and with the assistance of community volunteers and BNC, accomplish the screening checklist; and prepare the applicable E&S plan/s.
+147. Community Nutrition Sub-Project Management Committees (CNSPMCs) - CNSPMCs shall be composed of parent leaders and community volunteers who will lead and manage delivery of nutrition-sensitive sub-projects work together to ensure complementation of nutrition interventions and in mobilization for community participation and benefit the targets of the project.
+Their key roles shall include the following:

+- Participate in the formulation of barangay nutrition action plans (BNAP) and integrate their identified nutrition-sensitive activities. - Assist the BNCs in the administration of direct services for children. - Mobilize the parents of child beneficiaries and other community members to participate in the identification of appropriate nutrition-sensitive community projects that will support and sustain the impacts of direct services for children. - Facilitate the development, delivery, and monitoring of nutrition-sensitive community projects focusing on , WASH, and ECCD. - Facilitate community consultation sessions and actively participate in the BNCs/Barangay Health Committees (BHC) to ensure that health and nutrition concerns are discussed and included in the local planning of the barangay. - Participate in the screening process and with the assistance of community volunteers and BNC, accomplish the screening checklist; and prepare the applicable E&S plan/s.